Nativism (politics): Language

 American nativists have promoted English and deprecated the use of German and Spanish.
 English Only proponents in the late 20th century proposed an English Language Amendment (ELA), a Constitutional Amendment making English the official language of the United States, but it received limited political support.

 Europe

-In recent decades distrust of immigrating populations and populism have become major themes in considering political tensions in Europe.
-Many observers see the post-1950s wave of immigration in Europe as fundamentally different to the pre-1914 patterns.
+Following the post-1950s wave of immigration in Europe, nativism was perceived to rise.
 They debate the role of cultural differences, ghettos, race, Muslim fundamentalism, poor education and poverty play in creating nativism among the hosts and a caste-type underclass, more similar to white-black tensions in the US.
 Sociologists Josip Kešić and Jan Willem Duyvendak define nativism as an intense opposition to an internal minority that is portrayed as a threat to the nation because of its different values and priorities.
 There are three subtypes: secularist nativism; racial nativism; and populist nativism that seeks to restore the historic power and prestige of indigenous elites.